shigematsu10/youtube_data_crawler/README.md

 ## System Details
 Search for videos for the keyword you want to search for and list them in order of most viewed.
-The information to be obtained is as follows
+The information to be obtained is as follows.
 ・Video title
 ・Video URL
 ・Channel name